Hot Cross Buns Recipe from Mrs. Rabbit (Peter’s Mother)

 Well, I pulled out that particular page and kept the recipe because it sounded really good, but it wasn’t until my daughter was 13 years old, that she actually made them.
 (Yikes, time flies!)

 The photo of the page below is from that little coloring book.
 It contains the recipe she followed and we continue to follow.
-Please note, I am quite sure the 1 tablespoon of yeast is a typo, as this is a very large amount of dried yeast for this recipe; please follow my printable recipe instead.
+Please note, I am quite sure the 1 tablespoon of yeast is a typo, as this is a very large amount of dried yeast for the amount of flour, so please follow my printable recipe instead.

-You may also like my homemade cinnamon roll recipe, too.
+You may also like my homemade cinnamon roll recipe.

 We make hot cross buns in our bread machine (this is the one I have, but there are many less expensive models), and if you’d like to do the same, just follow the directions below.